knpuniversity/symfony-journey/knpu/container/parameters.md

 Of course, you can also add parameters in Yaml.
 Add a `parameters` root key somewhere - order doesn't matter - and invent one called `logger_start_message`.
 Copy the string from the `debug` call and paste it.
-Now that we have a second parameter, we can grab the key and use it inside two percents below:
+Now that we have a second parameter, we can grab the key and use it inside two percents:

 [[[ code('37ca9e6682') ]]]

 And this still works just like before.

-This last point is *really* important.
-Yaml files that build the container only have *three* valid root keys: `services`, `parameters` and another called `imports`, which just loads another file.
+This last point is actually really important.
+Yaml files that build the container only have *three* valid root keys: `services`, `parameters` and another called `imports`, which just loads other files.
 And that makes sense.
 After all, a container is nothing more than a collection of services and parameters.
 This point will be really important later.
 Because in Symfony, files like `config.yml` violate this rule with root keys like `framework` and `twig`.